 Xanthan gum is a natural substance made by a bacterium called Xanthomonas campestris when it ferments carbohydrates.
 The gum is used as a thickener in other products besides food without gluten.
 It's also used as a stabilizer in cosmetics to prevent the ingredients from separating,

-I try to use healthier ingredients in my recipe like dark buckwheat flour, whole, unrefined sugar and shortening containing mainly unsaturated fats and no hydrogenated fats.
+I try to use healthier ingredients in my recipe like dark buckwheat flour, whole, unrefined sugar in small quantities, and shortening containing mainly unsaturated fats and no hydrogenated fats.
 If you mustn't eat any gluten, make sure that the baking powder, the shortening, and the rice or other non-dairy milk are gluten-free.

 Cocoa Health Benefits

 Cocoa has some interesting health benefits, including reducing blood pressure and improving the health of blood vessels.
 It's also believed to increase the level of HDL cholesterol in the blood.
 This type of cholesterol is healthy, as opposed to LDL cholesterol, which is potentially harmful if it reaches a high level in the blood.
 In addition, cocoa may improve our thinking skills.
 Cocoa that is rich in flavonoids has more health benefits than cocoa that is lower in flavonoids.
 It should be noted that the potential health benefits of cocoa have been discovered in cocoa powder added to water, not in baked goods.

 Although ingesting cocoa for health is a great idea, there is a problem with this idea.
 Products containing cocoa often contain lots of fat and sugar, which is definitely not healthy.
 In addition, the clinical trials with cocoa have often used a variety that is very high in flavonoids and not generally available to the public.
 The best that we can do is to buy the most natural form of cocoa that is available.
 Cocoa that has undergone the "Dutch" process tastes less bitter, but it also contains fewer flavonoids.

 Flavonoids are a family of plant chemicals.
 Within this family are smaller subgroups, including one known as the flavanol group.
 Articles referring to the beneficial chemicals in cocoa may call them by their family name (flavonoids) or by their subgroup name (flavanols).